katkaypettitt/katkaypettitt/README.md

 - 🔭 I’m expanding my **data science and coding** capabilities

-- 🌱 I’m working on **practically applying** my skills
+- 🌱 I'm **always learning** languages whether they be ancient, modern, or programming.

-- 🤝 I’d love to collaborate on projects related to the **arts, history, linguistics, or archaeology**
+- 🤝 I’d love to collaborate on projects, especially if related to the **arts, history, linguistics, or archaeology**

 - 📫 Reach me via **katrinakay.alaimo@gmail.com**